 These fajitas are best served straight from the oven.
 If you have leftovers, store them in an airtight container for 2-3 days and reheat by sauteing in a pan on the stovetop on medium-high heat until warm.

-I love serving these fajitas with:
+I recommend serving these fajitas with:

 Sheet Pan Shrimp Fajitas